oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 Please, check that the RabbitMQ host is running accessing through the WEB GUI and mcv-controller and mcv-parent-controller consumers are connected to the tasks_in and tasks_in_splittable queues respectively.

 ### Access your RabbitMQ Management GUI
-Run the next command to list the load balancer service to get the public IP:
+Run the next command to list the load balancer service and get the external IP:

     kubectl get services | grep loadbalancer